KevinPlatko/Scripts/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network depicted below:

 ![](Images/Network%20Diagram.png)